Should You Record your Podcast During the Holidays?

 Podcast Statistics Rise

-It’s simple – New gifts means new electronics like smartphones, MP3 players and tablets.
-The first thing people do when they sit down with these devices is find something new to put in there.
+It’s simple – New gifts means new electronics like smartphones, tablets, smart TVs, Assistants like Alexa, and more.
+The first thing people do when they sit down with these devices is find something new to set up on it.
+Apps, music, Podcasts.

 According to Todd Cochrane of RawVoice, the average podcast will see a 15% or more bump during the winter months.
 Not just the holiday season but during the winter.